-Simple, flexible gifting from your estate plan is one of the easiest ways to offer long-term support to Compassion.
+Simple, flexible gifting from your estate plan is one of the easiest ways to offer long-term support to Josiah White's.

-Help children in poverty lead healthier, more hopeful lives as you receive fixed payments for your lifetime.
+Help children, teens and families find hope in Jesus Christ, while you receive fixed payments for your lifetime.

 Receive a charitable deduction while complying with IRS distribution guidelines.